gorenje/millieons.org/n/texts.md

 ### Societal Constructs

+- *Silence is golden* potentially in space but what if the universe is loud?
+[The Silent Paradox](/w/silent-paradox) is an argument for global knowledge sharing and the loudness of the universe.

 - Societal changes are painful, especially if we are [missing Jesus](/w/missing-jesus) to take responsibility for all our sins.

 - Enjoy losing your luggage?
 Perhaps your [lost luggage](/w/lost-luggage) has already made it to YouTube.